rayalan/binary-adages/content/pages/profile-professional-strengths.md

 My co-workers consistently acknowledge that I bring movement and momentum to projects.

 One time, for example, my company was in negotiations with a critical vendor about some software changes they wanted made.
-The vendor had leverage (unfortunately), but negotiations seemed to be going well and we expected to have about a year to make the changes.
+The vendor had leverage (unfortunately), but negotiations seemed to be going well, and we expected to have about a year to make the changes.
 Then something went badly wrong and we had six weeks to make all the changes or be dropped by the vendor (which wasn't an acceptable option for the company).
-And now suddenly a problem that had vaguely been on my radar for "sometime in the next year" became an "all hands on deck" crisis.
+And now, suddenly, a problem that had vaguely been on my radar for "sometime in the next year" became an "all hands on deck" crisis.

 I planned to ship the changes in three weeks, figuring we'd need the remainder of the six weeks to make any unforeseen adjustments.
-The first couple days I was digging into documentation while one of my best engineers prototyped out a solution.
-By mid-week, I'd put together a document outlining the plan, what work was needed from various teams, recruited the necessary people to this project, and was walking through the plan with executives and team members.
+The first couple of days I spent digging into documentation while one of my best engineers prototyped out a solution.
+By mid-week, I'd put together a document outlining the plan, specified what work was needed from various teams, recruited the necessary people to this project, and was walking through the plan with executives and team members.
 I made sure the whole engineering team understood that (a) this project was the priority -- pull whatever resources were needed, and (b) we could deviate from standard practices (e.g., being able to test everything in staging) -- let me know what they needed.
 I added a bit of light-weight process -- a daily standup, a day-to-day Slack channel, and a stakeholder channel.
 And I let the developers go at it.

 Much of my remaining work was approving painful shortcuts and communicating them to stakeholders and impacted parties.
 For example, if a customer called in and expected such-n-such support from customer service, it wouldn't be possible because of these changes.
 So executives needed to know what trade-offs were being made, and customer service needed to understand how these accounts would behave after the changes.